 Task Preemption for High Concurrency¶

-Starting with Spark 2.2, the Spark scheduler in Databricks will automatically preempt tasks to enforce fair sharing between users.
+For Spark 2.2 and above, the Spark scheduler in Databricks automatically preempts tasks to enforce fair sharing between users.
 This guarantees interactive response times to users on clusters with many concurrently running jobs.

 By default, preemption is conservative: jobs can be starved of resources for up to 30 seconds before the scheduler intervenes.
 Preemption can be tuned by setting the following Spark configurations at cluster launch time: